SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 ^^^^^^^^^^^^^^^^^

 This is the core of the input file since it defines the energetics of the system.
-It should be the "generalized formation energy" (see :ref:`Formation Energy Approach <formation_energy>`) of the "species\_name" on the "surface\_name" and "site\_name".
-These energies are usually very hard to come by, and must be computed by an electronic structure method such as DFT, or in some cases they can be measured experimentally.
-It is extremely important that all energies share a common thermodynamic reservoir for each atomic constituent (see :ref:`Formation Energy Approach <formation_energy>`).
+It should be  a "relative free energy of formation" (see :ref:`Formation Energy Approach <formation_energy>`) of the "species\_name" on the "surface\_name" and "site\_name".
+A "relative free energy of formation" is different from a standard free energy of formation in that a "standard free energy of formation" uses pure elements as the reference states.
+In contrast, a "relative free energy of formation" can include heteroatomic molecules (such as CO) within the reference state, such that the relative energies of molecules in the reference state are set equal to 0.
+For species on surfaces, formation energies are often not available experimentally, and thus there is great value in computing them by an electronic structure method such as DFT.
+For gas phase species, experimental values are more accurate and can be used directly or as a correction for DFT values.
+To perform thermodynamic calculations, it is generally necessary that all energies share a common thermodynamic reference state for the species in the reaction mechanism. (see :ref:`Formation Energy Approach <formation_energy>`).

 frequencies